ChicoBitcoinJoe/community/notes.md

 ## NonCritical ##

-- public post score should be penalized when only 1 vote has been cast
 - Post Preview needs updating
 - fund development view does nothing after submission
 - multi favorites

+- public post score should be penalized when only 1 vote has been cast
+    - possibly part of a "confidence" metric

 - Settings sidenav
     - backend